-- FDOT will survey for bald eagle nests during permitting and design.
-If a bald eagle nest is identified within 660 feet of the project prior to or during construction, FDOT will coordinate with the USFWS and the FWC in accordance with the BGEPA and MBTA, and will adhere to the USFWS Bald Eagle Management Guidelines. - If federal- or state-listed plants are discovered within the construction area, FDOT will coordinate with the appropriate regulatory authority.
+- Surveys for the Florida burrowing owl will be conducted prior to construction.
+If it is determined individuals or nest areas are found and could be impacted by the project, FDOT will coordinate with FWC to determine appropriate avoidance and minimization measures during construction. - If sandhill cranes, little blue heron and tricolored heron, nests are observed, FDOT will follow FWC guidance for avoidance measures. - Surveys for the Southeastern American Kestrel will be conducted during the nesting season (May through August).
+If nest areas are found and could be impacted by the proposed project, FDOT will coordinate with FWC to determine appropriate avoidance and minimization measures during construction. - Surveys for gopher tortoise burrows, as well as commensal species, will be conducted prior to construction and permits to relocate tortoises and commensals, as appropriate, will be obtained from the FWC. - If a bald eagle nest is identified within 660 feet of the project prior to or during construction, FDOT will coordinate with the USFWS and the FWC in accordance with the BGEPA and MBTA, and will adhere to the USFWS Bald Eagle Management Guidelines. - If federal- or state-listed plants are discovered within the construction area, FDOT will coordinate with the appropriate regulatory authority.